sands-lab/NeuronaBox/README.md

 ## Pytorch

-After testing the nccl, we can use the nccl in pytorch.
+After building the nccl, we need to build pytorch using our nccl.

 ### Build

-We have to build python from source, given that we want to use our nccl.

 ```bash
 cd pytorch